edgarnet/LeanSheets/README.md

 By Edgar Perez and Shusanta Bhattarai

-For more information about the user interface, click the "About LeanSheets" button under the Help menu.

 The mission during the development of LeanSheets centered on providing a simple interface for users to store and analyze their data.
 The program also aims to provide flexibility in how the user's data is managed between different workflows.
 The *.lean* extension represents a standard text file, which allows LeanSheets